-FMD control in East Africa is hindered by two interconnected challenges: a need for a high-quality solution and for stronger distribution networks.
+FMD control in Eastern Africa is hindered by two interconnected challenges: a need for a high-quality solution and for stronger distribution networks.
 First, FMD strains vary significantly in the region, making it difficult to develop an appropriate vaccine.
-Neither of the two vaccines currently available in East Africa are tailored to these strains; furthermore, they are poor quality and too costly.
+Vaccines currently in use do not contain representative strains from all four serotypes circulating in the region, limiting their ability to provide protection against FMD.

 Second, the private sector has struggled to establish distribution networks.
 National governments currently control FMD vaccine purchases and are often reactive, creating unreliable market demand and hinging on political priorities.
 These factors combine to limit profitability and discourage investment among potential private sector players to manufacture and distribute vaccines.

-The project’s Theory of Change hypothesizes that by creating an attractive market for FMD vaccines tailored to East Africa, private sector manufacturers would be encouraged to develop a regionally specific FMD vaccine.
-To create this market, AgResults will work with private and public sector buyers to increase regional purchases and develop a stable market around FMD control.
-To start, announcing the prize will spur manufacturers to create FMD vaccines for use in East Africa.
+The project’s Theory of Change hypothesizes that by creating an attractive market for FMD vaccines tailored to Eastern Africa, private sector manufacturers will be encouraged to develop a regionally relevant FMD vaccine.
+AgResults will work with private and public sector buyers to increase regional purchases and work towards a stable FMD vaccine market.

-Once vaccines are developed and approved, the focus will shift to boosting purchases among public and private sector buyers via a cost-share mechanism to reduce the price among buyers.
+Once vaccines are developed and registered, the focus will shift to supporting the adoption of the approved vaccines in the region.
+AgResults has established a cost-share mechanism that will reduce the cost-per-dose for both public and private sector vaccine purchases.
 A subset of these vaccines will be earmarked for private sector purchase; at the same time, the project will work via donors to encourage government reform to liberalize the vaccine market.
-The combinations of these actions will further enable private sector distribution, driving up sales and reach of effective FMD vaccines, particularly among smallholder farmers.
+The combinations of these actions will further enable private sector distribution, driving the sales and reach of effective FMD vaccines, particularly among smallholder farmers.
 As sales volumes rise and prices fall, access will continue to climb, improving animal health and strengthening farmer livelihoods.

-The project is expected to incentivize manufacturers to support long-term efforts to control FMD by showing them the economic benefits of investing in the development and distribution of an effective vaccine.
+The project is expected to incentivize manufacturers to support long-term efforts to control FMD by showing them the economic benefits of investing in the development and distribution of a vaccine that is regionally relevant and high-quality.
 By developing a stable market around FMD control, smallholder farmers should more easily access the vaccine, in turn reducing losses in productivity and livestock among smallholder farmers.